Yahtzee Equipment

 - Balance: Precision-engineered for statistical fairness

-Pro Tip: Testing Dice Balance
+Testing for Balance

 The Yahtzee cup is perhaps the most iconic component of the game and has evolved significantly since the game's introduction.
 More than just a container, the cup serves crucial functions in gameplay dynamics and player experience.